yindaheng98/academic-profile/source/_posts/README.md

 I am currently a PhD student at [Simon Fraser University](https://cse.seu.edu.cn/edulab/), advised by [Prof. Jiangchuan (JC) LIU](https://www.cs.sfu.ca/~jcliu/).
 I received my Master's degree at [Southeast University](https://cse.seu.edu.cn/edulab/), advised by [Prof. Fang Dong](https://cse.seu.edu.cn/2019/0102/c23024a256994/page.htm), and my Bachelor's degree from [Jiangnan University](https://www.jiangnan.edu.cn/) in 2020, majoring in Internet of Things Engineering.
-My research interests include optimization and application of video super-resolution.
+My research interests include optimization and application of multimedia systems.

-Currently, my research focuses on the distributed acceleration of super-resolution inference for live video streaming applications in an edge computing environment.
-In this scenario, the video super-resolution model should be able of performing inference in real-time (>30FPS) with low latency (<500ms) on the support of distributed low-power computing devices, while ensuring smooth playback in the dynamic environment with varying bandwidth between computing devices.
-To achieve this, various optimization strategies should be utilized, including:

-1. Modification of model structure for better parallelism: Divide typical video super-resolution model into independent modules for parallel feature extraction.
-2. Compression of intermediate features for bandwidth saving: Reduce the dimension of intermediate features, quantize features to INT8, and compress features with a video encoder such as H.264.
-3. Leverage information in compressed video for smooth playback: Modify the VP9 decoder to merge the low-framerate high-resolution video (from super-resolution inference) and high-framerate low-resolution video to produce high-framerate high-resolution video.
-4. Variable frame sequence length for dynamic bandwidth adaption: Dynamically adjust the sequence length of input frames to balance video quality and latency in dynamic bandwidth.

-My goal is to build systems that can achieve high-quality video communication at a low cost for everyone, as well as investigate the nature of AI system stability and even abstract chaotic systems in practice.
+My goal is to build systems that can achieve high-quality multimedia communication at a low cost for everyone, as well as investigate the nature of AI system in practice.

 # Research Interest